 Step 2- Fetch changes of remote Origin to your local

-If your only one person working in the repo, then you can click on the push option.
+If you are only one person working on the repo, then you can click on the push option.
 If there are new changes in the GitHub repository(origin) then you need to first fetch the remote/origin and then can push the code.

 The fetch option is depicted below.